circle

 11am - 12pm

-Last of four badminton sessions.
-It is primarily social play where members arrange themselves into games, doubles or singles.
+This is primarily social play where members arrange themselves into doubles or singles games.

 11am - 12pm

-The last of eight short green bowls sessions across the Festival.
+The last of eight short lawn bowls sessions across the Festival.

 The Thrills and Spills of Life in TV